Syntomic cycle classes and prismatic Poincar\'e duality: F -gauges over a prism

 \begin{remark} The conservativity above has a geometric interpretation: view filtered $A$-modules as graded modules over the Rees algebra $\R=\bigoplus_{m\in\Z}I^mt^{-m}$ where $t$ is in the $(-1)$\textsuperscript{st} grade.
 For simplicity assume $I=(d)$ is principal, so $\R=A[t,u]/(tu-d)$.
 Then the two specializations correspond to taking quotients by $t$ and $u$, so they are jointly conservative since $tu=d$ and everything is $d$-complete. \end{remark}

-\begin{proposition} An object $N\in\DF(A)$ is dualizable if and only if its both specializations $\fil_\bullet N^\HT$ and $\fil^\bullet\bar{N}$ are dualizable in $\DF(\bar{A})$, equivalently they are both complete and has only finitely many nonzero graded pieces that are all dualizable in $\D(\bar{A})$. \end{proposition}
+\begin{proposition} An object $N\in\DF(A)$ is dualizable if and only if its two specializations $\fil_\bullet N^\HT$ and $\fil^\bullet\bar{N}$ are both dualizable in $\DF(\bar{A})$, equivalently they are both complete and has only finitely many nonzero graded pieces that are all dualizable in $\D(\bar{A})$. \end{proposition}

 \begin{proof} It suffices to prove that the functor $N\mapsto(\fil_\bullet N^\HT,\fil^\bullet\bar{N})$ satisfies the assumptions of Lemma \ref{rfdl}.
-Note that the algebras $\bar{A}$ and $\gr^\bullet A$ in $\DF(A)$ are both dualizable, being cofibers of maps $I\to A$ and $A\langle1\rangle\to A$.
+Note that the algebras $\bar{A}$ and $\gr^\bullet A$ in $\DF(A)$ are both dualizable, being cofibers of maps $I\to A$ and $A(1)\to A$.
 Hence the proposition follows from Remark \ref{cam} and Proposition \ref{cons}. \end{proof}